 Field Season Preparations

 Before beginning the field season, the project lead, field leader, and field crew members will review this protocol including all SOPs and appendices.
 The field leader should pay particular attention to the tasks described in SOP #1 “Before the Field Season” and SOP #2 “Training Observers” as these SOPs layout the tasks and scheduling necessary to prepare for the season.
-Prior to conducting field work in each PACN park, all observers must read and be familiar with SOP #3 “Safety” and SOP #4 “Sanitation.”
+Prior to conducting field work in each PACN park, all observers must read and be familiar with SOP #3 “Safety”, the PACN Safety Plan, and SOP #4 “Sanitation.”

 Safety and technical training are imperative before beginning field work in each PACN park because the field crew will likely consist of a combination of permanent and seasonal I&M staff, park staff, and cooperators with varying levels of local park knowledge and invasive plant species identification skills.
 Observers based in parks may be very familiar with safety hazards and the vegetation but may lack experience with the proposed sampling methodology.
 Alternatively, traveling I&M staff may know the sampling techniques but lack site-specific safety hazard knowledge and plant identification skills.
 Because the proposed sampling frequency is five years, personnel turnover will likely occur requiring new observers.